 Equity, Diversity and Inclusion

-Applicants are encouraged to increase the inclusion and advancement of women and other under-represented groups in the natural sciences and engineering, as one means to enhance excellence in research and training.
+Applicants are encouraged to increase the inclusion and advancement of women and other under-represented groups in the natural sciences and engineering to enhance excellence in research and training.
 Additional instructions have been added within the Contributions to the training of HQP.
+More details can be found in NSERCs Guide for Applicants: Considering equity, diversity and inclusion in your application and the updated Merit Indicators.

 Relationship to Other Research Support

 Instructions have been modified to clarify the type of information required for this section of the application and how it will be assessed.
-In addition, new directives were added for applicants who hold, or have applied for a CIHR Foundation Grant.
+Also, new directives were added for applicants who hold or have applied for a CIHR Foundation Grant.

-If you have any questions regarding the Discovery Grant competition, please contact Gillian Laird (firstname.lastname@example.org) in the Office of Research and Innovation Services.
+If you have any questions regarding the Discovery Grant competition, don't hesitate to contact Sola Fasunwon (firstname.lastname@example.org) in the Office of Research and Innovation Services.